 - Your best allies come from those who have you feel seen for your gifts.

-Though Father Knows Best is more like a fairy tale than our modern world, utilize the metaphor as your template for group interactions.
+Though Father Knows Best is more like a fairy tale than our modern world, use this metaphor as your template for group interactions.

 In conclusion, Generators and Projectors: which of these reminders will you take to co-creating more cohesive teams and families in your life?